It’s a tale as old as time.

 - When users signed up for Robinhood’s Referral, they were put on the waiting list.
 The higher on a person’s position on the list, the earlier the Robinhood fan got access to the beta.

 - After entering an email address, the “thank you page” allowed individuals to see is their position on the waiting list.

 Conveniently located under their waiting list placement?
 A reward-based invitation to share Robinhood’s exclusive offer with others in just one click.
 The more a person shared, the higher waiting-list position.
 The higher the position, the sooner one would gain access to Robinhood.
 And who doesn’t want to jump ahead in the queue?

 All of these tips and tricks got Robinhood part of the way.
 But people flocked to Robinhood because they saw something different.
 Meaningful.
 Useful.

-Robinhood's referral program wanted to makes things easier for people.
+Robinhood’s referral program wanted to make things easier for people.

 And people love easy.

 When describing the function of Robinhood, co-founder Vladimir Tenev said they built it aiming to “[make] trading as frictionless as possible.”